A Pre-training Framework for Relational Data with Information-theoretic Principles

 }

-where \(l\) is a labeling set function and \({}^k_R\mathbf{X}_v^{(t_v, t_v + \Delta t]}\) denotes the set of \(k\)-hop neighbors' features of \(v\), of entity type \(R\), which appear within the prediction window, and \(\mathcal{N}_k^{(t_v, t_v + \Delta t]}\) denotes the set of temporal \(k\)-hop neighbors based on schema traversal.
+The formal definition of Eq.~\ref{eq:set-function}, where we additionally differentiate sets of neighbors conditioned based on their entity type \(R\), is included in Appendix~\ref{appendix:formal-def}.
 Importantly, the traversal graph permits self-joins, e.g., joining entries in \texttt{review} by both \texttt{customer\_id} and \texttt{product\_id}.
 When the labeling function \(l\) is an identity function and sets contain a single element, Eq.~\ref{eq:set-function} reduces to standard cell prediction, as often studied in Tabular Deep Learning~\cite{gorishniy2021revisitingdltabular, rubachev2022revisitingpretrainingobjectivestabular, ucar2021subtab, yoon2020vime, bahri2022scarf}.